Table of Content

 Key Features

-- Client Request System: Submit and track requests in a queue with status updates
+- Request queue with status tracking

-Pros & Cons
+Pros

-| Built specifically for productized and recurring services | Limited project management tools |
+- Built specifically for productised and recurring services

-| Clean client interface with real-time updates | May not suit single-project workflows |
+- Clean client interface with real-time request updates

-| Scales well for agencies managing multiple clients |
+- Scales well for agencies managing multiple concurrent clients

 Price